Anxiety

 Why should you choose a neurodiverse-affirming therapy practice?

-- A focus on environments, systems and contexts: Neurodiverse people often need to consider how they fit into their environment, as barriers frequently exist.
-Rather than automatically orienting the problem inside you, Neurodiverse-affirming therapy explores how external factors may be impactful, important or relevant.
-This grows self-compassion and empathy, and it spurs the development of unique-to-you tools, strategies and supports.
+• A focus on environments, systems and contexts: Neurodivergent people frequently have to navigate environments that were not designed with them in mind.
+Rather than locating challenges solely within you, neurodiversity-affirming therapy explores how external systems and contexts contribute to your well-being.
+This perspective builds self-compassion and empathy, and it spurs the development of unique-to-you tools, strategies and supports.

-When people feel different, it can be important to find and lead with strengths.
-Neurodiverse-affirming therapy uncovers and helps you supercharge what you do well and what you're proud of.
+• Strengths-focused: Feeling different can make it difficult to recognize your strengths.
+Neurodiverse-affirming therapy helps you identify and amplify what you do well and what you take pride in.
 This, quite clearly, can have significant positive therapeutic benefits!

 Is your tech use impactful?